Anita Knight MBACP MA Children & Adult Counsellor- Shrewsbury Telford Oswestry

 More information about payments can be offered during your first visit.

-Concessions are sometimes available.
+Concessions are sometimes available at certain venues.
 Please contact me for more details.

 Testimonials from Clients